The Performativity of Painting

 Painting – the performance of structures, fragments and use of space within the perceived painted frame, and the relating inherent surround.

-In bringing together these artists, through their distinct individual accounts and methodologies, the exhibition, The Performativity of Painting offers the opportunity to consider site-specificity, theatrical tropes, depicted surfaces, staging and the interconnectedness of the artwork’s context (in the works’ content and proximity).
-In this sense, the exhibition will seek to address painting's embodiment of the performative space.
+In bringing together these artists, through their distinct individual accounts and methodologies, the exhibition, The Performativity of Painting offered the opportunity to consider site-specificity, theatrical tropes, depicted surfaces, staging and the interconnectedness of the artwork’s context (in the works’ content and proximity).
+In this sense, the exhibition sought to address painting's embodiment of the performative space.

 Curator: Alex Roberts